Rolling Credits II & III User Guide

-The view below shows the default layout of RCii with the ruler toggled on.
+The view at right shows the default layout of RCii with the ruler toggled on.
 Notice the bounding box is within the Title Safe region of the canvas.
 You are not required to stay within the Title safe region.
 In HD video, the “new title safe” is the old “action safe” bounds but there are no design laws that state you must stay within either.
 It should be noted that the drop zone automatically aligns to the bottom-most line in the text.
 Parameters are supplied for offsetting its position as well as the text alignments for left, center and right (to be used as starting points for the offsets).

 If the ruler gets in the way or you’ve finished setting formatting tabs, you can turn its display off by clicking the small ruler icon at the top right corner of the canvas.
 If the ruler does not appear as expected, check the state of this icon, it may be necessary to turn the ruler display back on.